Arc'teryx Aerios FL GTX - Women's Review

-For short hiking excursions, we kept reaching for the Arc'teryx Aerios FL GTX.
+For hiking excursions that weren't very long, we often chose the Arc'teryx Aerios FL GTX.
 It is lightweight, waterproof, and comfortable.
 While not supportive enough for longer hikes for quick and lightweight missions, this shoe was a tester favorite, becoming our top pick for being Light and Fast on your feet.

 It is hard to over-emphasize the importance of comfort in your hiking shoe.
 It is a challenge to appreciate the journey when you can only think about the pain in your feet.
 We found the Aerios FL to be comfortable right out of the box, though there was an odd popping sound in the right shoe for the first ten miles.
 Fortunately, this went away as the fabric softened up.
 It may be related to the fact that the shoe runs long, almost a half size longer than most of the other size seven shoes we tested, so the fit was not perfect.
 Make sure to keep this in mind if you are between sizes.

-The shoe is lined with a thin Ortholite insole, very common in hiking shoes.
+The Aerios has a thin Ortholite insole, which is very common for this type of shoe.
 The arch support is moderate, so an after-market insole would be a great option if you like additional support.
-The compressed EVA midsole is not as cushioned as a normal EVA sole but feels quite responsive.
+The midsole is a compressed EVA and isn't as cushioned as regular EVA, though it still feels quite responsive.
 We could move quickly on the trail with significant flexion in the forefoot.